 For the Overwatch pro or aspiring pro, where every little edge can help you succeed and any lag can slow you down, you’ll want to aim for that magical 144FPS mark if at all possible to take full advantage of your expensive 144Hz display.
 To achieve that with high-ultra settings there’s no way around getting a 1070 (or again, turning down the settings on a weaker card).

 It all depends on how seriously you’ll be taking the game; using a cheaper 60Hz monitor, and therefore getting a cheaper PC, can still allow you to play very smoothly and thoroughly enjoy the game.

-That's about all you need to know about choosing the best hardware for an Overwatch PC build.
-Happy fragging, friend.
+That's about all you need to know about choosing the best hardware for an Overwatch PC build or upgrade.
+Happy fragging.